adrenalynn/ColonyCommandsMod/README.md

 This mod can set a maximum for each players colonists number.
 Each colonist beyond the limit will be killed.
 By default the limitation is disabled.

 Players with **mods.scarabol.commands.colonycap** permission can use **/colonycap [max-number-of-colonists] [check-interval-delay]** to configure a limit or **/colonycap -1** to disable the limitation.

+It is also possible to use different colonist limits based on player tier (group) and even colonist limits per colony and difficulty settings.

 ## Fast Travel System